Skip to content

 5. 05

-Audit where AI helps, and where it doesn’t.
+A clear read on where AI helps — and where it shouldn’t.

 6. 06

-The signals worth listening for in a thirty-minute call.
-Not a job title — a way of thinking.
+We’ll show you what to listen for in a thirty-minute interview.
+It’s not a job title — it’s a way of working.

-Different shape from the fractional CAIO retainer.
-Usually a focused stint — six to ten weeks — that ends with the senior team running on their own.
+It’s a different shape from the company retainer: usually a focused stretch of six to ten weeks that ends with your senior team running comfortably on their own.
 Book a call →

 № 003 · The Problem